 - Candidate RS ID: This field is set to the index of an SSB with SS-RSRP above rsrp-ThresholdBFR amongst the SSBs in candidateBeamRSSCellList or to the index of a CSI-RS with CSI-RSRP above rsrp-ThresholdBFR amongst the CSI-RSs in candidateBeamRSSCellList.
 The length of this field is 6 bits.

 - R: Reserved bit, set to 0.

-Figure 6.1.3.23-1: SCell BFR and Truncated SCell BFR MAC CE with the highest ServCellIndex of this MAC entity's SCell configured with BFD is less than 8
+Figure 6.1.3.23-1: BFR and Truncated BFR MAC CE with single octet bitmap

-Figure 6.1.3.23-2: SCell BFR and Truncated SCell BFR MAC CE with the highest ServCellIndex of this MAC entity's SCell configured with BFD is equal to or higher than 8
+Figure 6.1.3.23-2: BFR and Truncated BFR MAC CE with four octets bitmap